dennisdevio/milestone-project-3/README.md

 ### Databases
 - [MongoDB](https://www.mongodb.com/) for handling and storing user data when interacting with their account.

+## Testing
+Due to many difficulties along the way the site is not working properly as a whole.
+The connection with the database works fine with both adding and deleting tasks.
+The frontend is not working well at the moment.
+There is a problem with registration and the functionality that is supposed to be available only for registered users is available to non-registered users.

+Testing was done for all user stories on the following devices and operating systems:

+- Manually tested on Android on a Fairphone 3,
+- Manually tested on Linux Mint on an Dell XPS 15 Laptop.
+- Manually tested on Windows 10 on an Dell XPS 15 Laptop.

+- Tested on Iphone and several Android devices using Firefox Devtools.

+- Test on an Ipad and Nexus Tablet using Firefox Devtools.

+Results from Lighthouse performance test

+Results from W3C Markup Validator test

+Results from W3C CSS Validator test

+#### Bugs Fixed
+- Reversed the structure to make the reviews the main function, rather than the books which I had done from the beginning.

+#### Bugs Left
+- Buttons not showing when logged in.
+- Book title and review title not showing in reviews.
+- Bootstrap5 accordion not showing properly when logged in.
+- Review info not loading into form when editing a review.
+- Delete functionality available when logged out.
+- Registration functionality does not work.

 ## Deployment
 The deployment of this project was accomplished using Gitpod and Git for version control.